homes32/pebakery-docs/Commands/Plugin/ExtractAndRun.md

 `FileName` is extracted to the %TEMP% directory defined by the OS (usually *C:\Users\username\AppData\Local\Temp*) and is deleted when execution terminates.

-`FileName` is executed in the foreground and blocks the plugin from further action until the process terminates.
+`FileName` is executed in the foreground and blocks the script from further action until the process terminates.
 If you require more control over the process's execution use the **ExtractFile** and **ShellExecute/ShellExecuteDelete** commands instead.

 ## Related